1 Samuel 19:1–24 . . . Bible Study Summary with Videos and Questions

 “Saul Tries to Kill David”

-We saw in chapter 18 (Week 18's summary) that Saul was absolutely right about David being the one who'd become the king of Israel in his place.
+We covered in our summary of chapter 18) how Saul was absolutely right about David being the one who'd become the king of Israel in his place.
 But he was wrong to distrust David, thinking that he sought to unseat him from his throne.
 Jealousy seized and completely overtook Saul.
 So he attempted to kill David with a spear as he played the lyre for him in his house.
 From that time forward, Saul set out to bring about David’s death.
 At first, he indirectly encouraged David to go to war with Israel’s enemies, hoping that David would be killed in battle.
 Saul even offered his daughters as a wife for David, if he'd show himself courageously in battle.
 However, instead of dying in battle, David racked up one success after another, becoming even more popular with the people.
 Saul’s plan had backfired.
 When David killed 200 Philistines as a dowry gift, Saul had to give him Michal, his daughter, in marriage.
 Saul’s fears multiplied.

 In today's passage, Saul finally decided that he must take the direct approach.
 He ordered his servants to kill David (v.
 1).
 We'll see that Jonathan cared greatly for his friend David; he warned him that his father wanted to kill him.
 He also spoke with his father and temporarily persuaded him that David was a faithful servant.
 Saul vowed not to harm David, but that vow lasted only until David went to war again and had great success again.
 Saul’s jealousy, fueled by an evil spirit, prompted him to attempt to put David to death for a second time, using his spear.